Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Tautological relations and higher genus modularity

 \

 We use the $g$-reduction technique above to prove the quasi-modularity for higher genera correlation functions.
-The main result of this section is stated in Theorem \ref{thmhighergenusmodularity} and is recalled below for reference. \begin{thm}(Theorem \ref{thmhighergenusmodularity}) The ancestor Gromov-Witten correlation functions of the Calabi-Yau 1-fold $\mathcal{X}_r$ are quasi-modular forms for $\Gamma(r)$, $r=1,2,3,4,6$.
+The main result of this section is stated in Theorem \ref{thmhighergenusmodularity} and is recalled below for reference. \begin{thm}(Theorem \ref{thmhighergenusmodularity}) The ancestor GW correlation functions of the CY 1-fold $\mathcal{X}_r$ are quasi-modular forms for $\Gamma(r)$, $r=1,2,3,4,6$.
 The weights are given by

 \end{thm}